Last updated on March 18th, 2019

 For example, if you filed a claim two months before the judge finalizes the order, the order may also require that the non-custodial parent pay additional support for those two months.

 As one final variation, the custodial parent can also petition the court for a Pendente Lite award.
 In this case, the court might require that the non-custodial parent pay support while the actual child support trial is pending.

 Support awards are calculated using the child support guidelines outlined in the Virginia Code.
-These guidelines are used to assess both the child’s need and each parent’s ability to pay.
+You should use a worksheet in conjunction with these guidelines to calculate the

-As you can see in the guidelines, the actual support the non-custodial parent pays will depend on a few factors, including:
+As you can see in the guidelines, the actual support the non-custodial parent pays will depend on several factors, including: